AsgerJon/WorkToy/CODE_OF_CONDUCT.md

   of maintainers it is not an honest attempt at improving the project.
 - External conduct: Any behavior or activity of a person not related to the project.
+- Community: There is no community here.
+Community requires contact with other real humans.

 ### Maintainer Review